codypotter/CodyPotter/README.md

 ### My Work

 I'm a passionate software engineer with a focus on full-stack web development.
-Currently, I work at Gearbox, where I build internal tools to moderate online services for game titles at scale.
+Currently, I work at Gearbox, where I build online services for game titles at scale.
 My expertise lies in Go and Angular, along with their associated toolchains.
 I have experience deploying and maintaining applications at scale in AWS.

 ### My Hobbies

 I run a programming blog and a youtube channel known as *lofi***code**.
 There I focus on teaching others how to code in byte-size pieces.
+I'm also a woodworker and photographer.

 ## GitHub Contributions